-Lectures 0 Tutorial 0 Practical 3 Cre Credits 1 1.5 Continuous Continuous Internal Assessment 30 Semester End Examinati on (3 Hours) 70
+Lectures 0 Tutorial 0 Practical 3 Credits 1.5 Continuous Internal Assessment : 30 Semester End Examinati on (3 Hours) : 70

-- CO1: With the principles of water characterization and treatment of water for industrial Purposes and methods of producing water for potable purposes. - CO2: To understand the thermodynamic concepts, energy changes, concept of corrosion & its control. - CO3: With the conventional energy sources, solid, liquid and gaseous Fuels & knowledge Of knocking and anti-knocking characteristics - CO4: With aim to gain good knowledge of organic reactions, plastics, conducting Polymers & biodegradable polymers.

-- CLO-1: Develop innovative methods to produce soft water for industrial use and able to Solve the industrial problems - CLO-2: the students will be familiar with applications of polymers in domestic and Engineering areas & the most recent surface characterization techniques - CLO-3: Have the capacity of classifying fuels, their calorific value determination and applying energy sources efficiently and economically for various needs. - CLO-4: Explain features, classification, applications of newer class materials like smart materials, refrocteries, abbrasives, lubriants and composite materials etc.
+- CO1: With the principles of water characterization and treatment of water for industrial Purposes and methods of producing water for potable purposes. - CO2: To understand the thermodynamic concepts, energy changes, concept of corrosion & its control. - CO3: With the conventional energy sources, solid, liquid and gaseous Fuels & knowledge Of knocking and anti-knocking characteristics - CO4: With aim to gain good knowledge of organic reactions, plastics, conducting Polymers & biodegradable polymers. - Course Outcomes: Students will be able to: - CLO-1: Develop innovative methods to produce soft water for industrial use and able to Solve the industrial problems - CLO-2: the students will be familiar with applications of polymers in domestic and Engineering areas & the most recent surface characterization techniques - CLO-3: Have the capacity of classifying fuels, their calorific value determination and applying energy sources efficiently and economically for various needs. - CLO-4: Explain features, classification, applications of newer class materials like smart materials, refrocteries, abbrasives, lubriants and composite materials etc.